michael-collins/DART204/unit3/lesson-5-character-design-and-rigging.md

 ### Lesson 5: Character Design and Rigging

 When we design a character to be animated in After Effects, we first need to think about how this character will move, and what actions it is going to perform.
-We then break up this character in elements and prepare them to be animated.
 This will help us define what kind of **rigging** we will use for this character.

 Rigging is the process of preparing a character to be animated in the future, and it's like creating a character's bone structure.
 In this lesson we will study two different rigging styles, each with its advantages and disadvantages.